QuickBooks Blog

 Counting and valuing inventory at year-end helps meet customer demand and prepares you for tax returns.
 Whether you use an automated inventory tracking system or need an analysis, take time to review your inventory.

-Select a valuation method, set a specific day for the count, and organize your inventory space.
+Select a valuation method, such as FIFO (first in, first out), LIFO (last in, first out), or weighted average—based on what makes sense for your business.
+Set a specific day for the count and organize your inventory space.
 Record quantities, calculate total value, and update financial statements to start the new year organized.

 13. Review marketing efforts